rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

        'g1'  |   2.00   |   8.00   8.00   7.00
        'g2'  |   3.00   |  -30.71  -41.65  -32.47

-Similarly, one may set to constant performance values a subset of actions and/or criteria:
+Similarly, one may set to constant performance values (median value of the measurement scale by default) a subset of actions and/or criteria:

     >>> from perfTabs import ConstantPerformanceTableau
     >>> ct = ConstantPerformanceTableau(t,actionsSubset=['a2','a3','a6'],criteriaSubset=['g1','g2'])